supabase/postgres-meta/README.md

 If you are fixing a bug, you should create a new test case.
 To test your changes, add the `-u/--updateSnapshot` flag to `jest` on the `test:run` script, run `npm run test`, and then review the git diff of the snapshots.
 Depending on your change, you may see `id` fields being changed - this is expected and you are free to commit it, as long as it passes the CI.
 Don't forget to remove the `-u/--updateSnapshot` flag when committing.

+To make changes to the TypeScript type generation, run `npm run gen:types:typescript` while you have `npm run dev` running.

 ## Licence

 Apache 2.0